Mobility Applications are Helping Travelers Ride for Free

 Location-Based Mobile Commerce and Beyond

 As your commute takes you through towns, cities, or suburbs, data could expand the possibilities for your mobile spending.
 Perhaps, you indicate in Enroute that you are in need of new workout clothes.
 As you travel, you pass by a local athletic apparel store.
-Using predictive AI, a shopping offer for products in that shop could be pushed to your phone and an order placed and prepared for pickup.
+Using predictive AI, a shopping offer for products in that shop could be pushed to your phone and order placed and prepared for pickup.

 But, why stop at just location-based shopping?
 Aviv sees his company as a digital platform for service providers to engage with commuters.
 Imagine getting ride credits for watching a video trailer of an upcoming blockbuster movie.
 Or cutting down the cost of your commute by renewing your automotive insurance, ordering a refill of prescription medications, or managing finances through mobile banking apps.